rob-murray/five-star/README.md

 ### Rating calculation

-The calculation used will be a weighted average based on each rating and the weighting.
-If weighting is not required then all will be use the default value and therefore be weighted the same which is just a normal mean average calculation.
+The calculation used will be a weighted average based on each rating and the weighting defined in that class.
+If weighting is not required then all will be use the default value (of 1.0) and therefore be weighted the same, this being just a normal mean average calculation.

-The minimum rating is 0.0 and the maximum is 10.0
+The default rating scale used is 0 - 10 as floating point numbers although this can be overriden and customised.

 ## Development